- Comprehensive Guide to the Hazardous Properties of Chemical Substances (Also available electronically)

 These substantial profiles for hazardous substances are provided by the Agency for Toxic Substances and Disease Registry.

 A bibliographic database (so it will give you citations to articles, etc) providing comprehensive coverage of the biochemical, pharmacological, physiological, and toxicological effects of drugs and other chemicals from 1965 to the present.
 TOXLINE contains over 3 million citations, almost all with abstracts and/or index terms and CAS Registry Numbers.
-This database is a part of TOXNET A cluster of databases on toxicology, hazardous chemicals, and related topics.
-"One-stop shopping" allows you to search many databases at once for your chemical of interest.
-From the US National Library of Medicine.
-Click here for more information about these databases.
+This database used to be a part of TOXNET, a cluster of databases on toxicology, hazardous chemicals, and related topics, however the National Library of Medicine has integrated this collection of databases into various other resources.
+See the list here.

 - NIOSH Pocket Guide to Chemical Hazards